vercel/next.js/docs/advanced-features/react-18/server-components.md

 For client components, append `.client.js` to the filename.
 For example, `./components/avatar.client.js`.

 You can then import other server or client components from any server component.
 Note: a server component **can not** be imported by a client component.
-Components without "server/client" extensions will be treated as "universal components" and can be used and rendered by both sides, depending on where it is imported.
+Components without "server/client" extensions will be treated as shared components and can be used and rendered by both sides, depending on where it is imported.
 For example:

 ```jsx
 // pages/home.server.js